MoeinT/AZ-104/README.md

 **NOTE -** If you're using Azure Backup for Azure Files file shares, you don't need to configure the storage replication type.
 Azure Files backup is snapshot-based, and no data is transferred to the vault.
 Snapshots are stored in the same Azure storage account as your backed-up file share.

 ### Azure VM backup
 In order for the backups to be implemented, an extention needs to be installed on the agent running in the Azure VM.
-The first step in implementing a backup for Azure VM is to reploy a Azure Recovery Services Vault.
-It's management entity that stores recovery points over time, and it provides an interface for peforming backup-related operations.
+The first step in implementing a backup for Azure VM is to deploy a Azure Recovery Services Vault.
+It's a management entity that stores recovery points over time, and it provides an interface for peforming backup-related operations.

+#### Azure Backup Policy
 When the recovery services vault is created, you can set up a backup policy in which you can determine the backup schedule.
-The default policy creates a backup once a day and retains them for 30 days; we can create a new policy to define those settings for our use case.
+The default policy creates a backup once a day and retains them for 30 days; we can create a new policy to define those settings for your use case.
 Here are a few notes on Backup policy:
 - The services recovery vault should be in the same region as the Virtual Machine
 - Once we enable the backup, it'll deploy the new policy to the recovery services vault and installs the backup extension on the VM agent installed in Azure VM.
+- The backup tool first takes a snapshot of the data in the VM
+- The snapshot is then copied into the Recovery Services Vault.

-- The following settings needs to be specified when creating a backup policy:
+The following settings needs to be specified when creating a backup policy:
 - policy name; Name for the new policy
 - schedule: How often the backups should take place.
 - instant restore: Specify how long you'd like to retain snapshots locally
 - retention range: Specify how long you'd like to keep your daily, weekly, monthly or yearly backups.

-### Microsoft Azure Recover Services Agent
-Azure uses a MARS agent for backing up files, folders, system data from your on-premise machines and azure VMs.
-This agent is to be installed on your windows machine.

-### Configure Azure Monitor
-Azure monitor is a comprehensive service that collects, analyzes and responds to telemetery data from both on-premise and cloud environments.
-An example scenario is to use this service to monitor the performance of your online applications and identify potential issues to maximize your application's availability and performance and improve customer experience.
-Here are 3 important capabilities of Azure monitor:
-- **Collection:** It collects numerical data from your Azure resources
-- **Troubleshoot and visualize:** Azure Monitor Logs (log analytics) provides activity logs, diagnostic logs and telemetry logs and provides query capabilities to troubleshoot and visualize your log data.
-- **Alerts and actions:** Azure monitor allows you to set up alerts for gathered data to notify you when critical conditions arise.
-We can then design corrective actions in an automated way.

-### Configure Log Analytics
-Azure Monitor collects log data and stores it in tables.
-We can use log analytics in the portal and specify the inpit data sources and queries for data that is collected in Azure Monitor logs.
-Queries provide insight into the system infrastructure, such as assessing system updates or operational insidents.
-We can use the Kusto Query Language (KQL) for analyzing and aggregating log data.
-Here's an example of cases where log analytics within Azure Monitor can be helpful:
+#### File Recovery
+Once the backup has ended and the snapshot has been created locally in the VM and copied in the recovery services vault as well, we can go ahead and perform a File Recovery under the "backup" tab of the VM resource.
+This feature allows us to recover specific files from the data in the VM.
+While performing the file recovery, we need to choose the following:
-- Abnormal behavior from a specific account
+- Recovery Point: Corresponds to a specific snapshot taken of the VM data
-- Users installing unapproved software
-- Unexpected system reboots or shutdowns
-- Evidence of security breaches
-- Specific problems in loosely coupled applications

-### Configure Alerting
-Here are 3 alert types:
-- **Metrics alerts:** Provide an alert trigger when a specified threshold is exceeded.
-For example, a metric alert can notify you when CPU usage is greater than 95 percent.
--**Activity log alert:** Notifies you when a resource changes state, i.e., when a resource has been deleted.
-- **Log alerts:** This is based on things written to log files.
-For example, a log alert can notify you when a web server has returned a number of 404 or 500 responses.
+- Download an executable: This will mount the disk from the recovery point to the local machine on which it runs.

+#### VM Recovery
+This feature allows us to restore the whole VM.
+We can choose to create or replace the existing VM or Data Disk for the VM recovery feature.
+For this, we'll need a Storage Account in place; this is used as staging environment to copy the data from restore point in a recovery services vault.

+#### Azure Recovery Services (MARS) Agent
+In the previous section we looked at how we get a snapshop of the whole VM using the recovery services vault.
+However, there are certain scenarios where we'd like to back up a selective number of files or folders.
+For this, we can use the Recovery Services Vault Agent (MARS):
+- Using this agent, you can perform select backup of file and folders, or even the whole Windows volume
+- This can be used on your Azure VMs or on-premise machines
+- The recovery services agent needs to be downloaded and installed

+#### Azure Backup Reports
+We can enable diagnostic logs for the recovery services vault resource and send its backup data to either a Storage Account or a Log Analytics Workspace to have backup reports.
+As a destination for the diagnostic logs, we can either choose a storage account or a log analytics workspace.

+Note that for storage account, it has to be in the same region as the recovery services vault.
+However, for log analytics workspace, there's no limit for the region.

+## Azure Site Recovery
+It's a feature for Azure VMs that helps to support business continuity and disaster recovery.
+It ensures that your apps and workloads are running when there are planned or unplanned outages.
+This feature is available not only for Azure VMs, but also on on-premise centers and data centers.

+using this feature, the data, apps, and workloads running on a primary server get continuously replicated to a secondary server to ensure continuity of critical applications; and if there are changes implemented on the application running on the primary servers, those changes have to be instantly replicated on the secondary server as well.

+This feature is preferred over the backup solution for business critical applications where instant failover to the secodary region is absolutely necessary and waiting for a backup tool is not an option.
+Since backup occurs on a schedule, i.e., every few hours, and it takes certain amount of time for the backup to succeed (local snapshot and copy into the recovery services vault), we might need to use such replication technologies for cases where continuous replications are required.

 ### Configure Network watcher
 Network watcher enables you to monitor and repair the network health of IaaS services, such as Virtual Machines, VPN Gateways, Load Balancers etc. It provides 3 important capabilities: Monitoring, Network diagnostic tools, and Traffic.
 See all the [documentation](https://learn.microsoft.com/en-us/azure/network-watcher/network-watcher-overview#monitoring).